ad2ien/a-vps-config/README.md

 - [ ] playbook to manage wireguard conf and certificates
 - [ ] update and fix images versions
 - [ ] Import grafana dashboards
+- [ ] Migrate from promtail to grafana alloy

 ## use